-To use this feature, ensure that both the card types are available on the SRIOV compute nodes of the pod and with one of the card type participating in SRIOV as part of installation, and then execute the following steps:
+To use this feature, ensure that both the card types are available on the SRIOV compute nodes of the pod and with one of the card types participating in SRIOV as part of installation, and then execute the following steps:

 You can redeploy the SRIOV ports between 2-X520 and 2-XL710 in a VIM pod where the control plane and data plane are running OFF Cisco VIC.
-This is driven through an optional parameter SRIOV_CARD_TYPE listed in the setup_data.yaml.
+This is driven through an optional parameter SRIOV\CARD\TYPE listed in the setup\data.yaml.

 It is assumed that all computes participating in SRIOV has two sets of card types.
 Reconfiguration fails if the card type with a total of four ports is not available.
-Cisco recommends you to have two of each of the card type inserted on a per-compute basis, so that the correct network ports from the target network cards are picked by the orchestrator.
-However, if the SRIOV_CARD_TYPE is present during the fresh installation or during add compute operation, the SRIOV_CARD_TYPE parameter is given preference for the target/configured card type.
+HCLTech recommends you to have two of each of the card type inserted on a per-compute basis, so that the correct network ports from the target network cards are picked by the orchestrator.
+However, if the SRIOV\CARD\TYPE is present during the fresh installation or during add compute operation, the SRIOV\CARD\TYPE parameter is given preference for the target/configured card type.

-You can define the SRIOV_CARD_TYPE at a per-compute level, to override the global definition.
+You can define the SRIOV\CARD\TYPE at a per-compute level, to override the global definition.
 This option allows some computes to run with XL-710 and other computes to run with X-520 for SRIOV ports.
 It should be noted that computes without SRIOV can co-exist in this pod.